 Thai Coconut Vegetable Curry

-If there’s one thing I love more than pasta, it’s coconut, and this recipe from The Kitchen Girl gives it an exotic spin with a pinch of comfort food.
+If there’s one thing I love more than pasta, it’s coconut (see my mammoth guide to coconut if you don’t believe me!), and this recipe from The Kitchen Girl gives it an exotic spin with a pinch of comfort food.

 Spicy Vegan Jambalaya